-The fares increase mechanism should be used to equalise regulated fares (relative to distance travelled and possibly, but more controversial, the quality of service) throughout Scotland.
+The fares increase mechanism should be used to equalise regulated fares throughout Scotland (relative to distance travelled and possibly, but more controversial, the quality of service).
 Ideally, all fares deemed too high should be lowered but more realistically, there could be a range of fares increase differentials applied over a number of years.

-Should the current formulae of RPI + 1% continue to apply, it may be that fares deemed too high (relative to others) could be restricted to RPI - 1% and those on the low side could increase by up to RPI + 3%.
+Should the current formulae of RPI + 1% continue to apply, it may be that relatively high fares could be restricted to RPI - 1% and those on the low side could increase by up to RPI + 3%.

-It would be difficult to distinguish clearly what journeys should be 'targeted' for higher fares due to improvements ... and would such 'premium' fares be returned to 'normal' levels after a few years?
-Over time, the whole network will benefit from improvements (e.g. new rolling stock) so all fares could be deemed to be 'premium fares'.
+It would be difficult to distinguish clearly what journeys should be 'targeted' for higher fares due to improvements .. and would such 'premium' fares be returned to 'normal' levels after a few years?
+It could also be argued that, over time, the whole network will benefit from improvements (e.g. new rolling stock) so all fares could be deemed to be 'premium fares'.